chrispanag/ebony/README.md

 ### Channel Adapters

-For now only a [Messenger Platform](https://developers.facebook.com/docs/messenger-platform) adapter is publicly available.
+For now, only a [Messenger Platform](https://developers.facebook.com/docs/messenger-platform) adapter is publicly available.
 If you want to use the Ebony Framework for another channel, open an issue to discuss the development of a new adapter.

 * [Ebony Messenger Adapter](https://github.com/chrispanag/ebony-messenger-adapter)